NathanHandley/mod-ah-bot/README.md

 2. Re-run cmake and launch a clean build of AzerothCore.
 ```

-## Edit module configuration (optional)

-If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is)
-edit the file mod_ahbot.conf.dist / mod_ahbot.conf.

 ## Usage

 Edit the module configuration and add a character GUID ID to the "AuctionHouseBot.GUIDs" variable, which is sourced from your character table in the character database.
 These names will be visable in the auction house, so pick good names.
+Find the configuration as named mod_ahbot.conf.dist / mod_ahbot.conf

 Notes:
 - These accounts do not need any security level and can be a player accounts.